karis-lu/painting-discovery-webapp/DEPLOYING.md

 Choose instance type of "free".

 Set any environment variables your applications needs.
 The Painting Discovery Web App does not require any API keys.
-If you implemented flash messaging, also set a `SECRET_KEY`.
+Since we implemented flash messaging, set a `SECRET_KEY`.

 Finally, click to "Deploy" the web service.